 OpenClaw 2026.4.7 shipped memory-wiki on April 8.
 Your agent can now build its own knowledge base.
-Here's what that means and why it matters more than any update since launch.
+Here's what that means and how to enable it.

 I asked my agent yesterday who manages our auth permissions.
 It checked the wiki, found the entry, and responded in under two seconds: "Alice manages the auth team.
 She handles all permission changes.
 Last updated three days ago."